-Catherine is a clinical negligence solicitor.
+Catherine is a clinical negligence Associate.
 She has extensive medical knowledge and experience having trained as a diagnostic radiographer.
 At the end of her radiographic career she specialised in emergency imaging.
 She has also worked commercially in healthcare.
 Her final position before re-training into law was Global Product Manager in Digital Mammography.

 As dual qualified radiographer and solicitor, Catherine has a unique perspective and knowledge that she uses to her advantage for complex clinical negligence cases.
 She has expertise in virtually every area of medicine and radiology.